vincecampanale/blog/_posts/2016-12-14-truncate-a-string.markdown

 date:   2016-12-14
 ---

 Nothing like some good ol' Javascript string manipulation!
-Today, we're tackling a fun little challenge from the Free Code Camp (FCC) "Basic Algorithm Scripting" called "Truncate a string."
+Today, I'm tackling a fun little challenge from the Free Code Camp (FCC) "Basic Algorithm Scripting" called "Truncate a string."
 For this challenge, we will be building a function that takes two arguments: 1) "str" - the string to be truncated and 2) "num" - the length of the resulting truncation ([it's a word](http://www.dictionary.com/browse/truncation)).
 However (!!), FCC has added a couple of hoops we have to jump through to make things more interesting.
 Hoop #1) The truncated string we return must end with `...` and note: *these dots add to the length of the string*.
 Hoop #2) If `num` is less than or equal to 3, then the dots *do not* add to the length of the string.

-If you're thinking this is a good time to break out some conditionals, then I like the way you think, Reader (capital R).
+(Something I struggled with.)

-#### Step 1: We're gonna write some psuedocode up in here, up in here
+#### Step 1: Psuedocode

-Quick shoutout to a true icon, [DMX](https://www.youtube.com/watch?v=thIVtEOtlWM).
-Feel free to listen to that song while you work through the rest of this post.
-Try not to nod your head.
-Try it.
-It's impossible.
-The man's a genius.
-I digress.

 This problem is a bit tricky because we have several conditions to keep in mind.
 We treat strings differently based on whether or not their `length` property is greater than `num`.
 We also want to keep in mind whether `num` is less than or equal to 3.
 Let's prioritize our conditions.
-There are many ways to handle this, but I'm going to go with a straightforward, easy-to-understand approach.
+I'm sure there are many ways to handle this, but I'm going to go with the best way I could think of.
 First, we want to see whether or not `string.length` is less than or equal to `num` because that condition will change what we return.
 Next, let's check for the value of `num` because that also affects our return value.
 If neither of those conditions are met, then we can just solve the original problem.

 ```
 // 1) If str.length is less than or equal to num